turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 **3. API Design**

-* 4: Project exemplifies API design idioms, with consistent and coherent response structures, Serializers to format JSON data, and effective request format handling
+* 4: Project exemplifies API design idioms, with consistent and coherent response structures, serializers to format JSON data, and effective request format handling.
-* 3: Project uses strong and consistent data formats throughout, while relying mostly on standard Rails JSON features
+* 3: Project uses strong and consistent data formats throughout, while relying mostly on standard Rails JSON features.
-* 2: Project has inconsistencies or gaps in how its JSON data is organized or formatted
+* 2: Project has inconsistencies or gaps in how its JSON data is organized or formatted.
-* 1: Project's API is not fully functional or has significant confusion around request formats
+* 1: Project's API is not fully functional or has significant confusion around request formats.

 **4. Queries**